davejachimiak/fuci-travis/README.md

 ### Default branch

-If you push to a dedicated ci branch to check your changes before merging into master, set that branch as the default branch in the
+If you push to a dedicated ci branch to check your changes before merging them into master, set that branch as the default in the
 configuration:
 ```ruby
 Fuci::Travis.configure do |fu|